Shanthajoyce/Joyce-s_Portfolio/README.md

-# Joyce-s_Portfolio
+# Joyce's_Portfolio
-Analytics Project# Bike Purchase Behavior Analysis (Excel Project)
+Excel Analytics Project #BIKE PURCHASE BEHAVIOUR ANALYSIS

 This project analyzes a dataset of customer demographics and lifestyle data to identify patterns in bike purchasing behavior.
 It was completed using Microsoft Excel for data cleaning, visualization, and basic analysis.